Spire Credit Union: History

+In 2023, it was announced that SPIRE Credit Union and Hiway Credit Union were planning on merging with the President and CEO of SPIRE Dan Stolz becoming the CEO of the new company and President and CEO of Hiway Dave Boden becoming President of the new company.
+The name of the new company has not been announced yet.
+Hiway approved the merger in September with the merger being finalized on January 1, 2024.
+The merged company rebranded as Blaze Credit Union and created the fourth largest credit union in the state of Minnesota.

 Partnerships

 Spire Credit Union has multiple active partnerships with many local organizations including the St. Paul Saints (SPIRE Home Run Porch, SPIRE Sun Deck, Official Checking Account), the St. Cloud Rox (Official Checking Account), Ogilvie Raceway (SPIRE Grandstand), and the Minnesota United FC (Official Credit Union).